jamiealquiza/occam/README.md

 ### Overview

-Occam is a simple event matching service that allows you to apply field matching and alerting logic to a stream of JSON messages - using a simple, declarative Python syntax that is automatically parallelized under the hood.
+Occam is a simple event matching service that allows you to apply field matching and alerting logic to a stream of JSON messages - using a simple, declarative Python syntax (stored in `checks.py`) that is automatically parallelized under the hood.
 Messages are read from a Redis list (using the list name 'messages'), populated by any means of choice.
 More robust queuing systems will be added in future updates.

+Example use cases:
+- [Collecting](https://github.com/jamiealquiza/ascender) package versions from every node in your infrastructure and triggering a HipChat message if specific versions of a given package are detected reported in
+- Firing off a PagerDuty alert if a specific service has triggered a warning n times in x seconds across your whole fleet

 The following in `checks.py` would check if any incoming messages included the field 'somefield' with the value 'someval', sending the output to console upon match: